Half-11/Basic-Modding-Guide-for-Morrowind/README.md

      - *GOG users need to remove the default Meshes, Textures, Icons and Bookart folders found in Morrowind\Data Files after a fresh install.
 The original Construction Set disc (a separate disc) came with uncompressed assets.
 GOG thought it was a good idea to put those in the games Data Files folder, but the game can't handle these files well.
 This is causing the load times to slow down without any visual improvements.
 Don't worry about deleting these folders; all files are already present in the BSA.*

 - Make sure you are running the latest official patch (v1.6.1820).
 Digital versions (Steam, GOG, Bethesda Launcher) of the game are up to date.
 If you are running the CD version, the correct installation order is: Morrowind / Tribunal / Bloodmoon / [Bloodmoon Patch v1.6.1820](https://cdn.bethsoft.com/elderscrolls/morrowind/patches/Bloodmoon_v1.6.1820.exe) (so skip Morrowind Patch v1.2.0722 and Tribunal Patch v1.4.1313).
-     - *When you are in doubt about the version of your game; this can be found at the bottom left of the main menu in-game.*
+     - *Note: When you are in doubt about the version of your game; this can be found at the bottom left of the main menu in-game.*

 ## Step 3: Morrowind Code Patch
 The Morrowind Code Patch (MCP) fixes bugs and problems that aren't possible to do with scripting alone.
 MCP reduces crash and save corruption problems.
 In addition there are many more smaller optional fixes that cover all sorts of areas of the game.